Member options exercises can be an effective tool to help trustees and pension scheme sponsors to:

 - The 2014 Budget provided the most radical overhaul of the UK pension landscape for over a decade.
 Members with defined benefit pensions have the option to transfer their benefits to a defined contribution arrangement to take advantage of the new flexibility.

-As a result liability management exercises are now more mainstream – the Aon Hewitt 2015 Global Risk survey shows that over 40% of clients have already implemented or likely to implement a liability management exercise over the next two years.
+As a result member option exercises are now more mainstream – the Aon 2017 Global Risk survey shows that over 40% of clients have already implemented or likely to implement a liability management exercise over the next two years.

 The main liability management exercises which could be considered are: